buddhaman/tim_engine/readme.txt

 - Anti aliasing.

+- Use rect packing algorithm to assign uv coordinates to each bodypart. this needs to happen realtime.
+- Otherwise use different texture for each bodypart.
+If thats cheaper.
+Im not sure.
+They need to be resized often They need to be resized often.
 - Draw on bodyparts.
 Create a bit of overhang.
 Select single bodypart to draw on always.

 - Serialization: load the creature defs and play.